 Athish recalls that he was made aware about the importance of board exams since Class 8 and was told that he will have to dedicate maximum possible hours a day in order to score good marks.
 “I began studying Class 10 basics in 8th and 9th standard itself.
 I wasn’t really scared of the exams as much.
 Online classes were something I had experience with when I took BYJU’s classes.
 I knew the feel of online learning but I was missing school most of the time.
 I thought the situation would eventually get better and we would go to school.
 Until the exams were finally cancelled, I was still hopeful.
 It made me a bit sad that I had prepared so much for the physical exam and I couldn’t take that,” he adds.

-Speaking about his everyday routine while preparing for the exams, Athish explains, “I didn’t have a fixed routine.
+Speaking about his everyday routine on how to prepare for board exams, Athish explains, “I didn’t have a fixed routine.
 Our online classes began in April and sometimes we even had back-to-back classes at one point.
 It was quite haphazard and I couldn’t plan my day properly as it wasn’t under my control entirely.
 I used to get up in the morning, have some time for self-study at the beginning of the day and then get started with my school classes.
 After that I ate my lunch and in the evening I used to look at videos on BYJU’s or look at reference material to solve practice questions.
 I took some time off in the evening and then attended online classes at BYJU’S. Then, I did my last revision at night, finished whatever I planned to complete in a day and went to sleep.”

 Athish’s favourite subjects include Science and Mathematics.
 Maybe because the 16-year-old loves solving complex problems.
 And BYJU’S has been there to help him with that.
 “I was doing my second round of revisions in September when I started taking BYJU’S classes.
 Initially, I used to brush up my knowledge of basic concepts.
 With the help of live mentor support, my doubts were being solved quickly.
 Also, the practice questions are great since they often include previous year board questions and other exam papers, which becomes an advantage.
 Live interaction with teachers is what I love the most,” he shares.